karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - Replace `"jenkins@example.com"` with a suitable email address for your Jenkins user and `"Jenkins"` with an appropriate name.

   - Stage and commit the version changes:
-    - Use the `dir` command to change the current directory to the root of your repository.
+    - Use the `dir` command to change the current directory to the `app` directory where the `package.json` file is located.
     - Use the `sh` command to execute Git commands for staging and committing the changes.
     - Stage the `package.json` file using `git add`.
     - Commit the changes with a meaningful commit message, including the new version number.

       ```groovy
-      dir('jenkins-exercises') {
+      dir('app') {
-        sh 'git add app/package.json'
+        sh 'git add package.json'
         sh "git commit -m 'Update version to ${env.IMAGE_VERSION}'"
       }
       ```